 Physically-aware Multi-Scenario ECO Guidance

-Physically-aware ECO Guidance works closely with IC Compiler’s Minimum Physical Impact (MPI) technology, allowing routing and placement-aware timing and DRC violation fixes that accelerate timing convergence by minimizing disruption to an existing layout – something that’s especially important for congested designs.
+Physically-aware ECO Guidance works closely with IC Compiler’s Minimum Physical Impact (MPI) technology, allowing routing and placement-aware timing, noise and DRC violation fixes that accelerate timing convergence by minimizing disruption to an existing layout – something that’s especially important for congested designs.

 In a hierarchical implementation and signoff flow, PrimeTime provides ECO guidance that complies with physical hierarchy specifications, including multiply-instantiated modules (MIMs) and multi-voltage configurations.